3.3 Venndir Labels

 Tip:

 Currently, item labels can only be placed inside.
-In future it may be possible to show items in a table beside the Venn diagram.
+It is possible to place item labels in a table outside the Venn diagram, however it involves advanced techniques.

 ,